pykickstart/pykickstart/docs/kickstart-docs.rst

 partition, and an appropriate boot partition for the architecture.
 On large enough drives, this will also create a /home partition.

-The ``autopart`` command can't be used with the logvol, part/partition, raid, requart, or volgroup in the same kickstart file.
+The ``autopart`` command can't be used with the logvol, part/partition, raid, reqpart, or volgroup in the same kickstart file.

 ``--type=<type>``